Information on the categories of transport noise that we can and can't investigate.

 Normally, we cannot take action in dealing with noise from road traffic.
 However, through traffic management and planning, we strive to reduce noise wherever possible by, for example replacing old road surfaces with low-noise surfaces.

 The police deal with complaints of this type.
 You can report it by calling 101.

-However, we would investigate a particular trend involving a number of residents, for example caused by a perceived change to normal operations.
-For such purposes, it is possible to register a complaint with us by calling 01895 556000.
+However, we would investigate a particular trend involving a number of residents; for example, aircraft noise caused by a perceived change to normal operations.
+In these cases, you can register a complaint with us by calling 01895 556000.